adobe/helix-importer-ui/importer-guidelines.md

 aem import --headers-file ./headers.json
 ```

 This is useful to control the headers of the proxied request.
-One typical usecase is to define the `Authorization` header or the `Cookie` header to authenticate to the remote host.
+One typical use case is to define the `Authorization` header or the `Cookie` header to authenticate to the remote host.
 The `headers.json` file would then look like this:

 ```
 {